Tax Season

 Note: The minimum reporting thresholds apply only to payments settled through a third-party network; there is no threshold for payment card transactions.

-Please confer with your tax adviser about the proper way to navigate the situation if you receive a 1099-K due to Shares being sent incorrectly.
+Please confer with your tax adviser about the proper way to navigate the situation if you receive a 1099-K because of Shares being sent incorrectly.

 If you have general questions regarding health care sharing ministries and taxes,